-(a) Unless the will provides specifically to the contrary, a specific devise of any property
+(a) Unless the will provides specifically to the contrary, a specific devise of any property passes subject to any mortgage or other security interest [, lease, or license] existing at the

-1 passes subject to any mortgage or other security interest existing at the testator's death, without 2 right of the beneficiary of the devise to require that the indebtedness be paid from the estate's 3 other assets.
-4 (b) A general directive in the will to pay the testator's debts is not sufficient to indicate 5 that this section is not to apply.
-6 SECTION 3-406.
+1 testator's death, without right of the beneficiary of the devise to require that the indebtedness [, 2 rent, or license fee] be paid from the estate's other assets.
+3 (b) A general directive in the will to pay the testator's debts is not sufficient to indicate 4 that this section is not to apply.
+5 SECTION 3-406.
 SATISFACTION.
-7 (a) Any property that a testator gave during life to an intended devisee is treated as a total 8 or partial satisfaction of the devise if 9 (1) the will provides for deduction of the devise; or 10 (2) there is a writing, made either by the testator or the recipient, that clearly 11 establishes that the testator intended that result.
-12 (b) For purposes of subsection (a), property given during the testator's lifetime is valued 13 as of the time the beneficiary came into possession or enjoyment of the property or at the 14 testator's death, whichever first occurs.
-15 (c) For purposes of either total or partial satisfaction, property given during the testator's 16 lifetime is not charged against the testate share of any descendant of a predeceasing beneficiary, 17 unless the writing provides to the contrary.
-18 19 Reporters' Note 20 21 22 The drafted provision coordinates requirements for advancement (intestate succession) and satisfaction (testate succession).
-23 SECTION 3-407.
-CLASS GIFTS CONSTRUED TO ACCORD WITH 24 INTESTATE SUCCESSION; EXCEPTIONS.
-25 (a) [Definitions.]
-In this section: 26 (1) "Adoptee" has the meaning set forth in []
+6 (a) Any property that a testator gave during life to an intended devisee is treated as a total 7 or partial satisfaction of the devise if 8 (1) the will provides for deduction of the devise; or 9 (2) there is a writing [or other record], made either by the testator or the recipient, 10 that clearly establishes that the testator intended that result.
+11 (b) For purposes of subsection (a), property given during the testator's lifetime is valued 12 as of the time the beneficiary came into [control or] possession or enjoyment of the property or a 13 the testator's death, whichever first occurs.
+14 (c) For purposes of either total or partial satisfaction, property given during the testator's 15 lifetime is not charged against the testate share of any descendant of a predeceasing beneficiary, 16 unless the writing [or other record] provides to the contrary.
+17 Reporters' Note 18 19 20 21 22 The drafted provision coordinates requirements for advancement (intestate succession) and satisfaction (testate succession).
+SECTION 3-407.
+CLASS GIFTS CONSTRUED TO ACCORD WITH 23 INTESTATE SUCCESSION; EXCEPTIONS.
+24 (a) [Definitions.]
+In this section: 25 (1) "Adoptee" has the meaning set forth in Section 103(1).
+26 (2) "Distribution date" means the date when an immediate or postponed class gift